Analogue Gravity: Phenomenological Applications of Analogue Models

-In the light of the acoustic analogies it is natural to ask whether there are other geometric configurations with horizons of interest, besides the sink type of configurations (these are the most similar to the standard description of black holes in general relativity, but probably not the simplest in terms of realizability in a real laboratory; for an entire catalogue of them see \cite{Barcelo:2004wz}).
-Here, we are going to specifically mention two effectively one-dimensional black hole--white hole configurations, one in a straight line and one in a ring (see figures \ref{F:bh-wh-flow}, \ref{F:bh-wh-ring-flow}, respectively).
+In the light of the acoustic analogies it is natural to ask whether there are other geometric configurations with horizons of interest, besides the sink type of configurations (these are the most similar to the standard description of black holes in general relativity, but probably not the simplest in terms of realizability in a real laboratory; for an entire catalogue of them see \citealt{Barcelo:2004wz}).
+Here, let us specifically mention four effectively one-dimensional configurations: a black hole with two asymptotic regions, a white hole with two asymptotic regions, a black-hole--white-hole in a straight line and the same in a ring (see Figs.~\ref{F:bh-flow}, \ref{F:wh-flow}, \ref{F:bh-wh-flow} and \ref{F:bh-wh-ring-flow}, respectively).

+There are several classical instability analyses of these types of configurations in the literature \citep{Garay:1999sk, Garay:2000jj, Leonhardt:2002yu, Barcelo:2006yi, Coutant:2009cu, Finazzi:2010nc}.
+In these analyses one looks for the presence or absence of modes with a positive-imaginary-part eigenfrequency, under certain appropriate boundary conditions.
+The boundary condition in each asymptotic region can be described as outgoing, as in quasi-normal modes, or as convergent, meaning that at a particular instant of time the mode is exponentially damped towards the asymptotic region.
+Let us mention that in Lorentz invariant theory these two types of conditions are not independent: any unstable mode is at the same time both convergent and outgoing.
+However, in general, in dispersive theories, once the frequency is extended to the complex plane, these two types of conditions become, at least in principle, independent.